Sage/carbon/guides/best_practices.md

-### Best Practices for Writing Views with Carbon Components.
+# Best Practices for Writing Views with Carbon Components.

 This guide will suggest some best practices for writing code using carbon components.
 The Carbon library is written using various features of ES6 (updated javascript syntax) as well as some experimental ES7 features.

 ## Next Generation Javascript Syntax

 We use various new features of javascript which are not specific to React or Flux.
-However, they are encouraged as best practice since in some cases the new features provide improved functionality (such as *let*)
+However, they are encouraged as best practice since in some cases the new features provide improved functionality.

 ### `let`